kevinding0218/InterviewDocuments/Q and A/System Design/MapReduce.md

 			- Machine 2: { a: 1, b: 1, b: 1, c: 1, c: 1, d: 1 }
 			- Why not use HashMap to store like { a: 2, b: 1, c:1 }
 				- Memeory limitation for HashMap because of processing big data
+				- No need to wait all words be calculated then transfer, we can transfer as long as "a" appears
 		4. Step 4: Transfer & Manage
 			- Send a & b data to Machine 3
 			- Send c & d data to Machine 4